 As far as means of access to land among the study households is concerned, 33.10% of the investigated households accessed land on formal land tenure system that is sufficient enough to satisfy their land need whereas the remaining 66.90% of the study households who had insufficient land under the formal land tenure system responded to have accessed additional land through different ways so as to satisfy their land need.
-These include, share cropping, land renting and illegal purchasing which make up 33.79%, 31.03% and 2.07% respectively (Fig. 3).
-Compared to the other two strategies of accessing land among the households with insufficient holding size, accessing land on purchase basis (though illegal according to the country's existing land policy) covered very insignificant proportion.
-This could be linked to the concept that land is the very key productive asset that determines the sustainability of rural farm households' livelihood.
+These include, share cropping, land renting and illegal purchasing which make up 33.79%, 31.03% and 2.07% respectively (Fig.3).

+Figure 3: Distribution of means of accessing land among the investigated households asset that determines the sustainability of rural farm households' livelihood.
 Therefore, almost all farm households do not tend to sell out even a very small portion of their land except in very rare cases as it could have long term negative implication and/ or even can cause a total disruption to their livelihood.